Frequently Asked Questions

 What are the major strengths of your program?

 The Department of History is committed to training area specialists with a global perspective.
 Our students learn how to research, interpret and teach the histories and historiographies of particular places from comparative, cross-cultural, transnational and global perspectives.
-For more details about thematic and regional strengths, please explore the graduate section of our departmental website as well as sites of individual faculty.
+For more details about thematic and regional strengths, please explore the graduate section of our departmental website as well as the pages of individual faculty.

 Do you offer a Master’s Degree?